vuduc4793/react-native-cloud-ca/README.md

 // ...
 verifyOTP({
-  userId: 'userId',
+  otpSms: "";
-  otpSms: 'otpSms',
+  otpMail: "";
-  otpMail: 'otpMail',
+  biometricApiType: 'AUTO';
 })
   .then((result) => {
     // Do something